weimin17/weimin17.github.io/_pages/home.md

 ## News
+- 2026-05: My co-first-authored paper [Towards Representation Backdoor on CLIP via Concept Confusion](https://openreview.net/pdf?id=jQ91DETUIr) is accepted by TMLR!
+We propose backdoor attack method by concept manipulation on CLIP.
+- 2026-05: [Long-Tailed Backdoor Attack Using Dynamic Data Augmentation Operations](https://openaccess.thecvf.com/content/CVPR2026W/SAIAD/html/Pang_Long-Tailed_Backdoor_Attack_Using_Dynamic_Data_Augmentation_Operations_CVPRW_2026_paper.html) is accepted by CVPR Workshop.
+We investigate the long-tail backdoor attack with data augmentation.
+- 2026-04: [OPERA](https://arxiv.org/abs/2506.05606) is accepted by ACL Main 2026!
+We propose a benchmark dataset for online shopping action simulation.
+- 2026-02: CVPR 2026 accepted: [Act Like a Pathologist: Tissue-Aware Whole Slide Image Reasoning](https://openaccess.thecvf.com/content/CVPR2026/html/Huang_Act_Like_a_Pathologist_Tissue-Aware_Whole_Slide_Image_Reasoning_CVPR_2026_paper.html), focusing on whole slides image efficiency and reasoning.
 - 2025-08: Successfully defended my PhD thesis!
 - 2025-06: I’m honored to receive the prestigious [Catacosinos Fellowship](https://www.cs.stonybrook.edu/about-us/News/three-doctoral-students-receive-catacosinos-fellowship-excellence-computer-science), awarded annually to outstanding PhD students at Stony Brook University - only three winners this year!
 - 2025-05: Two papers accepted to ACL 2025!
-Congrats to all collaborators!
 [CalD](https://aclanthology.org/2025.acl-long.1424/), led by Chenlu and [Prof. Ritwik Banerjee](https://www.ritwikbanerjee.com/), proposes an efficient framework for detecting deviant or nuanced language using smaller models.
 [RPA Evaluation](https://aclanthology.org/2025.findings-acl.938/), led by Chaoran, Bingsheng and [Prof. Dakuo Wang](https://www.dakuowang.com/), presents a comprehensive guideline for evaluating LLM-based role-playing agents.
-- 2025-01: Three papers are accepted by [ICLR 2025](https://iclr.cc/), including one first-authored paper: VLOOD!
+- 2025-01: Three papers are accepted by ICLR 2025, including one first-authored paper: [VLOOD](https://openreview.net/pdf?id=tZozeR3VV7)!
+VLOOD proposes a backdoor attack training method that works on Out-of-Distribution data.
-- 2024-07: My first-authored paper, TrojVLM, is accepted by [ECCV 2024](https://eccv2024.ecva.net/)!
-We investigate the vulnerabilities in the generative capabilities of Vision-Language Models, with a focus on image captioning and visual question answering (VQA) tasks.
+- 2024-07: My first-authored paper, [TrojVLM](https://www.ecva.net/papers/eccv_2024/papers_ECCV/papers/08278.pdf), is accepted by ECCV 2024!
+We investigate the vulnerabilities in the generative capabilities of Vision-Language Models, and propose a backdoor training algorithm, with a focus on image captioning and visual question answering (VQA) tasks.
 - 2024-07: One paper is accepted by WACV 2025!
 - 2024-06: My first-authored paper, BadCLM, is nominated as the Best Student Paper by [AMIA 2024](https://amia.org/education-events/annual-symposium)!
 We investigate the clinical language model's vulnerabilities.
 - 2024-03: One first-authored paper is accepted by [NAACL 2024](https://2024.naacl.org/)!
 We introduce a task-agnostic method for detecting textual backdoors, targeting a range of language models and traditional NLP tasks.
 - 2023-10: My first-authored [TAL](https://aclanthology.org/2023.findings-emnlp.716.pdf) is accepted by [EMNLP 2023](https://2023.emnlp.org/)!
+We enhance backdoor attack by manipulating the attention mechanism.
 - 2023-03: Two papers are accepted by [ICLR 2023 Workshop on BANDS](https://iclr23-bands.github.io/)!
 - 2022-10: Paper "[An Integrated LSTM-HeteroRGNN Model for Interpretable Opioid Overdose Risk Prediction](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9630306/)" is accepted by [Artificial Intelligence in Medicine](https://www.sciencedirect.com/journal/artificial-intelligence-in-medicine)!
 - 2022-06: One first-authored [paper](https://arxiv.org/abs/2208.10240) is nominated as the Best Student Paper by [AMIA 2022](https://amia.org/education-events/annual-symposium)!
 We propose a multimodal transformer to fuse clinical notes and traditional EHR data for interpretable mortality prediction.
-AMIA is the world's premier meeting for research and practice of biomedical and health informatics.
 - 2022-04: One first-authored paper "[A Study of the Attention Abnormality in Trojaned BERTs](https://aclanthology.org/2022.naacl-main.348/)" is accepted by [NAACL 2022](https://2022.naacl.org/)!
 - 2020-09: Start my Computer Science Ph.D. journey at Stony Brook University!